 Continued Care and Levels of Treatment

-At Ascent Children’s Health Services, we offer a number of programs designed to meet all of your child’s needs.
+At Ascent Children’s Health Services in Arkansas, we offer a number of treatment options designed to meet all of your child’s needs.
 Our Child Health Management Services (CHMS) is designed for children who have developmental disorders and focuses on managing those conditions and any co-occurring conditions.
 CHMS is offered as a day treatment or an outpatient basis.
 We also offer Rehabilitative Services for Persons with Mental Illness (RSPMI), which is a program for children struggling with various mental health conditions at the day treatment or outpatient program level.
 We will make sure that your child is enrolled in the least restrictive setting based upon the findings of the treatment team.

 Each year, we will conduct assessments and evaluations to determine if your child is still in need of our services.
-If your child is ready to step-down into another program, Ascent offers a formal discharge transition to ensure that there is a set plan for continuing treatment needs when the time for discharge approaches.
+If your child is ready to step-down into another program, Ascent’s treatment center and mental health clinic offer a formal discharge transition to ensure that there is a set plan for continuing treatment needs when the time for discharge approaches.
 Your child may transition from our day program to our outpatient program or from our outpatient program into the public school system.
 We’ll continue to monitor your child’s progress and ensure that the aftercare plan meets all of his or her ongoing treatment needs.
 We also offer follow-up visits to your home to check in on your child’s progress.